NeuroMomentum/cognition-assurance/README.md

 # Cognition Assurance
-A Comprehensive Framework for Ensuring the Integrity, Transparency, & Reliability of Cognitive Systems.
+A Comprehensive Frameworks for Ensuring the Integrity, Transparency, & Reliability of Cognitive Systems.

 ## Introduction